uQr/cordova-docs/DPS_test/articles/package-and-publish/package-app-built-with-visual-studio.md

     Visual Studio updates the app package.
 To see where the reserved name is used, open the configuration designer and look at the display name and package ID in the **Packaging** tab.

-**Tip** For information on how to create the packaging assets for Windows, see the [github documentation](https://github.com/Microsoft/cordova-docs/tree/master/tutorial-package-publish#windows).
+**Tip** For information on how to create the packaging assets for Windows, see the [Windows section in the walkthrough on packaging](../tutorial-package-publish/tutorial-package-publish-readme.md#windows).

 ## <a id="WindowsPhone"></a>Package and sign a Windows Phone 8 app